Health situation coronavirus - Exceptional commercial measures

-The Belgian authorities ask you to fill out a Passenger Locator Form (PLF) within 48 hours before your arrival in Belgium.
+- Fill out a Passenger Locator Form within the 48 hours before your arrival in Belgium.
 This rule applies to everyone who stayed outside of Belgium for at least 48 hours.
 You can find the form and all additional information on travel.info-coronavirus.be.

 Thalys mobilized for the health safety of its passengers